saurabh-das7/llm-eval-toolkit/README.md

 ## About This Project

-Built by [Saurabh Das](https://linkedin.com/in/saurabhdas7) — Senior TPM and Designated PM at Microsoft AI, documenting an AI learning journey in public.
+Built by [Saurabh Das](https://linkedin.com/in/saurabhdas7) — Senior TPM at Microsoft AI, documenting an AI learning journey in public.

 Background: I've spent the last few years defining LLM evaluation frameworks, model-human parity benchmarks, and scoring rubrics for production AI systems in Ad Tech.
 This project applies those same principles to a problem anyone working with LLMs in marketing will recognise.